 Why aren’t we taking the future into account all the time?

 What’s keeping us from thinking about our future selves more regularly, especially when we’re making decisions with long-term consequences?

 Behavioral economics and cognitive psychology suggest that cognitive biases impact the way we do (or don’t) take the future into account when making decisions.
 Equipped with an understanding of those biases, we can begin to craft design strategies that help combat them.

-First, we tend to discount future outcomes.
+We tend to discount future outcomes.

 Life is full of decisions where one option leads to a positive outcome in the present and another option leads to an even bigger positive outcome in the future.
 (This is called an intertemporal choice.)
 Most people choose the here-and-now outcome, even if it’s orders of magnitude smaller than the future outcome.
 We do this because we dramatically discount outcomes that occur in the future.
 The farther in the future an outcome occurs, the more we discount its impact.
 This is known as quasi-hyperbolic time discounting.

-Second, we’re pretty bad at predicting our future selves.
+We’re pretty bad at predicting our future selves.

 We’re not great at predicting what we’ll want, what we’ll feel, or how we’ll react to life-changing events down the line.
 These are known as affective forecasting errors.
 They’re attributed to biases like the projection bias (we project our current emotional states on our future selves) and the impact bias (we overestimate our emotional responses to future events, such as the death of a loved one and don’t account for how we actually cope and adapt over time).

-Designing with an eye towards the future
+Designing with an eye on the future

 So how can we tap into the power of the future and help users combat common cognitive biases?